SPLAB Seattle Poetics LAB

 And thank you all for being here, in one of the most amazing stores in the world, (Open Books) and at the closing reading for the fourth Cascadia Poetry Festival.
 Before I introduce our readers, I want say a few words about this festival and what it's meant to me.
 I've attended the last three festivals, and this year, like the two years before it, in Nanaimo and in Seattle, when Seattle U was our host, it's been dynamic-for me and my students, who I've brought to all three festivals.
 When I say dynamic, I mean the festival feels like a good poem.
 It has layers to it and makes these leaps that few conferences and festivals do.
 To me, that's what matters, keeps me coming back, and it's in part thanks to all of you, but largely because of Paul Nelson.
 Someone who doesn't get enough credit for the work he's done, the people he's influenced, and the perspective he's offering all of us with this amazing festival.
 So, thank you, Paul."

 In addition to the fest, we have helped create the 1st bioregional poetry anthology: Make It True: Poetry From Cascadia; twice staged a MOOC (with Cascadia College) on Innovative Cascadia Poetry.
-A third is set for Fall 2017; conducted interviews with some of the bioregion's brightest and most accomplished poets, activists and indigenous leaders (www.AmericanProphets.org) and have created tremendous awareness of bioregionalism, a deep take on eco-poetics, so necessary in our climate-endangered times.
+A fourth is set for Spring 2019; conducted interviews with some of the bioregion's brightest and most accomplished poets, activists and indigenous leaders (www.AmericanProphets.org) and have created tremendous awareness of bioregionalism, a deep take on eco-poetics, so necessary in our climate-endangered times.